 The role of the kick-off meeting was to get the conversation started between the agency and Cancer Council stakeholders around several areas involved with the project including:

 Information Architecture is an often overlooked and underrated field within the realm of User Experience Design.
-Information Architecture however, can make your website or product stand apart from the competition, if done right.
+It can however - make or break your product experience.

 IA relies upon the interplay of three components to ensure delightful user experiences:

 In conducting our research around navigation menu language we identified 3 linguistic constructs that could be utilised, each with its own set of pros and cons.
 In assessing the appropriateness of these 3 types of navigation we arrived at the following hypothesis to test and iterate to achieve a best in class solution.

 Therefore, Bilue hypothesize the most effective IA would engage Object Oriented Language and grouping for the primary navigation and use task oriented language and grouping where appropriate in subsequent navigation.

 The rationale is that the Cancer Council content primarily revolves around educating the user on the many facts of cancer as well as the council's activities which requires object oriented language, it also has some actionable content such as donating or volunteering for which we can use task oriented language, which will satisfy its extensive amount of users.

 Object oriented navigation refers to the a naming convention that prioritises the nouns in a given phrase.
 It can refer to such menu items as “About cancer” or “Cancer prevention”.
 It is very direct in form and although lacking a humanised tone it's very clear in informing the user about the content of the page giving clear direction.